Dantara/monadfs/README.md

 ## __The goal of the assignment__ <a name="goal"></a>

 1. Understand the roles of namenode, storages and client, distribute functionallity
-2. Go deep into haskel language libraries
+2. Go deep into haskell language libraries
 3. Write compiled and working web server
 4. Deploy servers on [AWS](https://aws.amazon.com/)